 As the error message says, "Trash" is engaged in another operation, and the files inside it cannot be deleted.

 In our case the problem arose when I deleted a folder from iCloud Drive.
-The folder was moved to Trash but he it was not completely downloaded to the Mac.
+The folder was moved to Trash but he was not completely downloaded on Mac.
 For this reason, the garbage code could not be emptied.

 But there are also scenarios in which although Trash seems empty, the option “Empty Trash“ remains active, and the icon indicates that we have files waiting to be deleted.
 Although we don't see them.

 In this case, we will have to go to the system files at the root Trash folders and we delete them manually.